How Functional Medicine is transforming my health

 My health transformation began in 2013, when I was significantly overweight.
 I could attribute some of it to bad habits, but a rapid piling on of the pounds in a single year made me think there was more to it than that.
 And I was right.

 I wasn’t just overweight.
-I struggled to control my diabetes.
+I struggled to control my Type 1 diabetes.
 I was taking two blood pressure medications, one medication to manage my gastrointestinal troubles and another to manage my hormones.
 I suffered from insomnia, inflammation, lack of energy and various musculoskeletal woes.

 Even though I write about healthcare for a living, all the things I was told would help weren’t getting me anywhere.
 When I talked to one of my doctors about losing weight, he told me, “Don’t eat bread.”
 When I asked for more guidance he shrugged and said, “I don’t know what else to tell you.”